-Be sure to fit the waveform generator edge to the motor shaft edge.
+Be sure to fit the end face of the waveform generator to the end face of the motor shaft.
 Tighten one of the set screws on the flat face of the motor shaft until the screw just touches the surface.
 Insert a bushing into the other set screw hole to prevent damage to the motor shaft.
 Then, tighten both set screws.